STOP PRESS – A FULLY ILLUSTRATED GUIDE TO THE BRUNETE BATTLEFIELD

 El Campesio (on horseback) directing troops outside the village of Villanueva de la Canada

-As Republican troops surged forward in support of Lister’s men they were met with solid resistance especially in the villages of Quijorna and Villanueva de la Canada.
-The delays in taking the villages led to a serious flaw in the plan of attack.
 The offensive took place in July when the sun is at its hottest in Madrid: the temperatures reached up to 40 C – or in excess of 100 farenheight.
 As will be apparent from the fotographs, the area is largely barren or rough arable land and the Republican troops had virtually no cover from the scorching sun.
 Supply lines were poor and many of the assailants suffered terrbily from thirst, heat stroke and exhaustion as they waited for the villages to fall.
-Republican reserves were deployed to help take the village of Quijorna which finally fell on the morning of 9 July.
-Two days later the XII International brigade took the village of Villanueva del Pardillo on the Republican left flank (towards the east) but were unable to push on.
-The Nationalists fell back to the neighbouring village of Boadilla: despite heroic attempts and heavy casualties the International Brigadiers were unable to dislodge them and were finally forced to retreat.

-The Republicans now suffered even more serious reverses on their right flank (towards the west).
-Crack Navarrase troops arrived from the nortern front to assist the Nationalist forces and at Villfranca del Castillo they pushed the Republicans back across the Guadarrama river – ground which Miaja’s troops would never again recover.
-In addition, more German Messerschmitt Bf-109s appeared from their reserve basis in the south and along with Heinkel bombers began to impose air superiority for the Nationalists over the whole front (incidentally, within 5 years both the 109s and the Heinkels would be in action again – over the Home Counties in the Battle of Britain).
+In addition, German Messerschmitt Bf-109s appeared in the sky and, along with Heinkel bombers, began to impose air superiority for the Nationalists over the whole front.
+Within 5 years both the 109s and the Heinkels would be in action again – over the Home Counties in the Battle of Britain.

-As the summer of 1937 wore on the front at Brunete became more stable and the Republicans had gained some ground on their original position.
-But it had been won a terrible cost in terms of human life – some of their ablest troops had been killed or wounded.
-Amongst the thousands of dead were Oliver Law, officer of the Abraham Lincoln International Brigade and the first Afro-American to command troops in the history of the US militaryand Julian Bell, nephew of Virgina Woolf was wounded in the battle and died in the hospital at el Escorial.
+The two armies clashed under the burning sun for more than two weeks until the Nationalists began to push the Republicans back.
+It was fought at a terrible cost in terms of human life.
+Amongst the thousands of Republican dead were Oliver Law, officer of the Abraham Lincoln International Brigade and the first Afro-American to command troops in the history of the US military and Julian Bell, nephew of Virgina Woolf who was wounded in the battle and died in the hospital at el Escorial.
 In addition, the Republic had lost vital equipment which could not be replaced.
 Never again would the Republican forces have the strength or supplies to seriously threaten the Nationalist who were encircling Madrid.

 More about Brunete…